 - Integrate new knowledge with experience and apply it to management situations.

 - Develop recognition of the need for lifelong learning, continued professional development.

 - Flexible delivery for those who are seeking to develop their career by combining academic study with their existing employment.

 How You Study

-The Chartered Management Degree Apprenticeship is centred on work-based learning, with modules delivered through a flexible blended-learning approach, primarily online but with opportunities for face-to-face workshops.
+The Chartered Manager Degree Apprenticeship is centred on work-based learning, with modules delivered through a flexible blended-learning approach, primarily online but with opportunities for face-to-face workshops.
 The apprenticeship is underpinned by the BA (Hons) Professional Practice in Leadership & Management.